 3. …Or just watch exercise videos online or through apps.

 YouTube is a goldmine for free exercise videos ranging from 5 minutes to an hour or more – depending on your mood!
-Some famous fitness YouTube channels include FitnessBlender and Blogilates.
+Some famous fitness YouTube channels include Blogilates.
 There are also a ton of free and cheap apps that could help you maintain your fitness regimen, such as Nike Training Club, Strava Running, and YogaStudio.

 Just make sure it’s okay with your roommate when you’re doing the videos – or better yet, do the routine together!